The IOTA Foundation (“IOTA”, “we”, “us” or “our”) is a non-profit foundation having its registered seat in Berlin, Germany.

 The categories of Personal Data about you that we may process depend upon the nature of your business relationship with us and may include:

-- Personal details: name, gender, date of birth / age, nationality, passport or national ID number, social security number, tax identification number;
+Personal details, like name, gender, date of birth/age, nationality, passport or national ID number, social security number, tax identification number;

-- Contact details: address, e-mail address, telephone number, social media account details;
+Contact details, like address, e-mail address, telephone number, social media account details;

-- Technical information of your devices (e.g. IP address) which you use for orders, communications, or transactions (cell phone, tablet, notebook, personal computer, etc.; and
+Technical information of your devices (e.g. IP address) which you use forcommunications, or transactions (cell phone, tablet, notebook, personal computer, etc.; and

 We may collect Personal Data about you from the following sources:

-- When you contact us via e-mail, telephone or by any other means;
+When you contact us via e-mail, our contact form, telephone or by any other means;

-- When you subscribe to our newsletters, circulars, social media, or other information services.
+When you subscribe to any of our social media accounts.

 In the course of your interaction with the IOTA Foundation, we may also create Personal Data about you, such as records of your interactions with us and details of your transaction history.